Justitia (Spitzweg): Description

-The portrait-format painting shows a statue of Justitia, or Lady Justice, on a base, which also forms the cornerstone of a stair railing.
-The statue facing the viewer, which is located in the left half and in the upper half of the picture, has the usual attributes of personified justice with the blindfold and the scales, in the left hand, the sword in the right hand and the classic long robe.
-The light brownish stone from which it appears to be made is illuminated by sunlight coming from the top left.
-On the building, which lies behind the landing and occupies a large part of the background, can be seen shadows cast by architectural elements.
-On the far left, is visible the silhouette of part of a column with a capital.
+The portrait-format painting depicts a statue of Justitia, or Lady Justice, on a pedestal that also forms the cornerstone of a stair railing.
+Located mostly in the upper left quadrant of the painting and facing the viewer, the statue presents common attributes of Lady Justice: a blindfold, an equal-arm balance in the left hand, a sword held vertically in the right hand, and long robes draped over the body.
+Carved from light-brown stone, the statue is illuminated by sunlight entering from the upper left.
+Shadows cast by off-canvas architectural elements are visible on the structure behind the landing, which occupies a large part of the background.

 From the upper end of the column's shadow, a line slopes diagonally to the right, above which the wall is in shadow while the lower part is in sunlight.
 The division into light and shadow areas of the wall runs behind the statue at approximately chest height.
 At the corner of the building on the right there is a person, standing behind this corner that is only partially visible.
 Visible are his helmet with feathers, a uniformed upper body, the tip of a sword or stick and the tip of a foot.
 The man, possibly a soldier, is apparently standing in the shadows on the landing to guard the building.